Today’s Reading: 1 Samuel 1 & Psalm 67

 GOD SAW HANNAH’S HEART

 Hannah was barren and wanted to have a baby so she prayed to God.
-The exact description of her prayer is “out of great anguish and sorrow” (1 Samuel 1:16).
+Scripture says Hannah prayed “out of great anguish and sorrow” (1 Samuel 1:16).
 I’ve read this story many times and have always been able to relate to Hannah’s heart because of my own struggle with infertility before I was healed.
 But one day, while again reading through this first chapter of 1 Samuel, God graciously showed me something different in Hannah’s story.

 Each year Elkanah would travel to Shiloh to worship and sacrifice to the Lord of Heaven’s Armies at the Tabernacle…On the days Elkanah presented his sacrifice, he would give portions of the meat to Peninnah and each of her children.
 And though he loved Hannah, he would give her only one choice portion because the Lord had given her no children…Each time, Hannah would be reduced to tears and would not even eat.
 “Why are you crying?”
 Elkanah would ask.
 “Why aren’t you eating?
 Why be so downhearted just because you have no children?
 You have me – isn’t that better than having ten sons?”